 To flag content, tap the three-period icon at the top of the post and tap "Flag as inappropriate."
 To flag a comment as inappropriate, simply tap the comment, then tap "Flag as inappropriate."

-If you see any inappropriate or incorrect information outside of the Neighborhoods portion of the app, you can send an email to takedowns@Ring.com for expedited support.
+If you see any inappropriate or incorrect information outside of the Neighbors portion of the app, you can send an email to takedowns@Ring.com for expedited support.

-No. How much information about yourself you choose to share on the Ring Neighborhoods' feed is up to you, but no personally identifiable information will be placed on the feed by the Ring app nor is any information accessible by your Neighbors.
+No. How much information about yourself you choose to share on the Ring Neighbors' feed is up to you, but no personally identifiable information, including your exact location, will be placed on the feed by the Ring app nor is any information accessible by your Neighbors.

-To reach the control, tap the three-lined icon at the top of the screen, then tap "Neighborhoods" on the lower left and tap "Social Settings."
+To reach the control, tap the three-lined icon at the top of the screen, then tap "Neighbors" on the lower left and tap "Social Settings."

-Ring Neighborhoods is currently only available in the United States.
-Keep an eye on your app for notification when Ring Neighborhoods will be available in your area.
+Ring Neighbors is currently only available in the United States.
+Keep an eye on your app for notification when Ring Neighbors will be available in your area.

-Ring Neighborhoods partners with third-party, real-time alerting services, including NC4 Risk Center, a crisis reporting agency that evaluates crime & safety incidents worldwide.
+Ring Neighbors evaluates crime and safety information that comes from risk reporting agencies, verified social media accounts, public safety systems, and many other sources to identify incidents in real time.
 Our command center of news analysts monitors every alert that comes through our system and determines if they are relevant crime & safety incidents to send out to Ring Neighborhoods.

 Yes.
-You can change the sound of your Ring Neighborhood notifications at any time.
+You can change the sound of your Ring Neighbors notifications at any time.